 1. Who must file?

-You must file an FDS if your annual salary as a faculty member is more than $91,821.00.
-Although the FDS asks for financial data for 2014, the determination as to whether you must file must be made on the bases of your duties and salary as of April 1, 2015.
+You must file an FDS if your annual salary as a faculty member is more than $97,448 (as of 4/1/2018) and you have not previously received an exemption.
+Although the FDS asks for financial data for 2017, the determination as to whether you must file must be made on the bases of your duties and salary as of September 1, 2018.

 2. When must I file?